jiweaver/orbitclash/trunk/OrbitClash/ReadMe.txt

 -------------------------------------------------------------------------------
 4. Configuration:

 	Compile time only; for now.
-See the 'Configuration.cs' file.
+See the 'Configuration.cs' source code file.

 -------------------------------------------------------------------------------
 5.Compiling from Source:

-	Use Microsoft Visual Studio 2010 Professional on Microsoft .NET 4.0 framework.
+	Use Microsoft Visual Studio 2010 Professional with Microsoft .NET 4.0 Client Profile Framework.

 -------------------------------------------------------------------------------